jerostax/Node-React_Starter-Pack/README.md

 ## NodeJs + React Starter Pack

-- In this repo you can find a simple NodeJs + ReactJs start pack App
+- In this repo you can find a simple NodeJs + ReactJs starter pack App
 - The node server is built with ExpressJs Framework

 Bonnus: Added script to heroku deployment